Stem Cell Therapy: An Innovative Approach For Neurodegenerative Diseases

 It is clear that more effective interventions are needed to address the full spectrum of impacts caused by neurodegenerative diseases; this is where stem cell therapy could be useful.

-While current approaches may provide some symptom management, stem cells may offer a way to target the underlying of these conditions and potentially restore neurological functions lost due to damage or degeneration in the nervous system.
+While current approaches may provide some symptom management, stem cells may offer a way to target the underlying causes of these conditions and potentially restore neurological functions lost due to damage or degeneration in the nervous system.

 In this next section, we will explore the potential of stem cell therapy in treating neurodegenerative diseases.